sitrox/workhorse/README.md

 Workhorse.enqueue_op Operations::Jobs::CleanUpDatabase, { queue: :maintenance, priority: 2 }, quiet: true
 ```

 The first argument of the method is the Operation you want to run.
-Params passed in
+Parameters passed in
-using the second argument will be used by Workhorse and params passed using the
+using the second argument will be used by Workhorse and parameters passed using the
 third argument will be used for operation instantiation at job execution, i.e.:

 ```ruby
 Workhorse.enqueue_op <Operation Class Name>, { <Workhorse Options> }, { <RailsOps Options> }
 ```

-If you do not want to pass any params to the operation, just omit the third hash:
+If you do not want to pass any parameters to the operation, just omit the third hash:

 ```ruby
 Workhorse.enqueue_op Operations::Jobs::CleanUpDatabase, queue: :maintenance, priority: 2